 Search news

 In this use case the system prompts the user to enter the keywords and click search.
-In response to that the system analysis the users context and shows the news results in an appropriate way.
+In response to that the system analysis the user’s context and shows the news results in an appropriate way.
 The system also gives response if keywords are too short to be use as context and shows an appropriate massage.

 Figure 3.4: Use case for search news